seregazhuk/php-pinterest-bot/README.md

 );
 ```

 Repin a pin by its id.
+You need a pin id and a board id where you want to put this pin.
+The third parameter
+is a pin description and it is optional.

 ```php
 $pinInfo = $bot->pins->repin($pinId, $boardId, 'my repin');